 Uterine fibroids (fibromyoma or leiomyoma)

-But once again I want to emphasize that not all types of fibroids cause problems with implantation and delivery.
+But once again, I want to emphasize that not all types of fibroid cause problems with implantation and delivery.

 Cyst and polycystic ovaries